RobertBoothby/djenni/core/readme.md

 Any suppliers it creates will perform a bit worse than those created by a hand-crafted or code generated SupplierBuilder but for many use cases the difference will be negligible.

+The syntax for configuring it is more clunky than a bespoke SupplierBuilder but is, hopefully, not that much more clunky.

 Here is an example of how to use the `DynamicSupplierBuilder` to create a `Person` supplier.

 First the Person class which has been compiled with the `-parameters` flag.